What is the Difference Between Compliment and Complement?

 • Cinnamon is an excellent complement to apples.
 (Cinnamon enhances apples.)

-And, the adjective form is “complementary”, as shown here:
+And the adjective form is “complementary”, as shown here:

 • Blue and orange are complementary colors.
 (They complete and enhance each other.)

 As you can see, these are really quite different in meaning!
+Learn more in our Proofreading and Grammar course.

 Katie Almeida Spencer